Previous Page Cover Page Food Products List Fish List Next Page

 (Spermaceti)

-Source: Sperm
+Source: Sperm Whale or

-Whale or Dolphins: Used as a flavoring for food and beverages, also margarine.
+Dolphins: Used as a flavoring for food and beverages, also margarine.

 (Unclean)

-Source: May be
+Source: May

-animal derived.
-(Possibly UNCLEAN depending upon the animal)
+(Possibly UNCLEAN depending upon the

 Blood

-Source: Slaughtered
+Source: Slaughtered animals:

-animals: Used in cheese making
+Used in cheese making and in some medicines.

-Calcium Stearate
+Calcium

 Source: